 RAGLAN PULLOVER

 Though the main needles are written as 36" circular needles, they can be replaced by straight needles to replace the long circular needle (except 8″ circular needle).
-Circular needles are recommended because they are lighter and more flexible, great for knitting bigger project like sweater and pullover.
+Circular needles are recommended because they are lighter and more flexible, great for knitting bigger project like sweater and pullover. - This is the back piece of the raglan pullover which has been blocked and adjusted to the corresponding size.

-5. The picture shows the seam of the raglan after the front and the sleeve is sewn up.
+- The picture shows the seam of the raglan after the front and the sleeve is sewn up.
 If you are new to joining a raglan sleeve, this video will be helpful.
-Please take note: because this pattern has 2 knit stitches before/after the ssk/k2tog on the raglan slope, hence the raglan seam appeared to be 4 diagonal lines after seaming up, whilst the video only has 2 diagonal lines, but the method is the same. raglan sweater
+Please take note: because this pattern has 2 knit stitches before/after the ssk/k2tog on the raglan slope, hence the raglan seam appeared to be 4 diagonal lines after seaming up, whilst the video only has 2 diagonal lines, but the method is the same.

 Notes